Lab 01: Dealing with Spatial Data in Python

 to see the last severl rows, .info()

-to have a list of information about your dataframe (you should always run it first after your data is loaded), .shape
+(you are encouraged to always run it first after your data is loaded), .shape

 purchases_loaded.info()